Beekeyinn/shopify_django_cli_boiler_plate/README.md

 ### Setting up your Django app

 Once the Shopify CLI clones the repo, you will be able to run commands on your app.
-However, the CLI will not manage your PHP dependencies automatically, so you will need to go through some steps to be able to run your app.
+However, the CLI will not manage your Django dependencies automatically, so you will need to go through some steps to be able to run your app.
 These are the typical steps needed to set up a Laravel app once it's cloned:

 1. Start off by switching to the `web` folder: